szermatt/visual-replace/docs/source/usage.rst

 * *text* →.* *replacement* executes `replace-regexp`
 * *text* →?.* *replacement* executes `query-replace-regexp`

-While `visual-replace` is active, it scrolls the window to keep at least one example of matches visible.
+After typing a few characters of the string to match `visual-replace` enters preview mode, and highlights the matches.
+It also scrolls the window to keep at least one example of matches visible.
 You can also press up and down to go through the matches.
 Don't worry, though: the cursor goes back to the original position once you leave Visual Replace.

 In Visual Replace mode: